-Join BC Greens Leader and MLA Sonia Furstenau in a round table discussion with four amazing women who are revolutionizing the environmental movement here in BC.
+Join BC Greens Leader Sonia Furstenau in a round table discussion with three amazing women who are revolutionizing the environmental movement here in BC.

-Each panellist will share with us who and what helped them get to where they are today as well how various government policies have helped and or hindered the work they do.
+Each panelist will share with us who and what helped them get to where they are today as well how various government policies have helped and or hindered the work they do.

 An Environmental Lawyer: Deborah Curran, Executive Director of the Environmental Law Centre